 A few definitions at this point may head off confusion about the goals and design of my study.
 The distinction between composing (controlling meaning in writing) and encoding (controlling the visual symbols which represent meaning on the page) is basic to this study's design and method of analysis.
 As a skill, encoding includes control over all the norms of the written language-the norms relating both to its visual forms (spelling, punctuation, capitalization, indentation, etc.) and to its linguistic forms (denoting tense, number, case, word-class, etc.).
-Encoding is distinct from composing inasmuch as it is concerned with the givens of the written code, whereas composing is concerned with the options of the written language which that code represents, the almost infinitely various ways of conveying meaning in writing.
+Encoding is distinct from composing inasmuch as it is concerned with the givens of the written language which that code represents, the almost infinitely various ways of conveying meaning in writing.
 However, insofar as encoding has to do with linguistic forms, it has a crucial area of overlap with composing.
 This is one of the reasons why error analysis is so complex.
 And it's a point to which I shall return in the interpretation of my findings.